-Complance Liaisons
+Compliance Liaisons

-NOTE: Genesis uses monitoring, auditing, and/or other risk evaluation techniques to monitor compliance, identify problem areas, and assist in reducing identified problems.
+NOTE: The company uses monitoring, auditing, and/or other risk evaluation techniques to monitor compliance, identify problem areas, and assist in reducing identified problems.

 These efforts are generally focused on internal operations.

 Reviews of contractors and partners are completed as necessary based on risk assessment and reported issues.